SanviAgarwal/Business-Sales-Performance-Analytics/README.md

 - The surge in the final quarter suggests **seasonality**, likely driven by festive demand and promotional campaigns.
 - Lower-performing months indicate opportunities for **targeted sales and marketing initiatives**.

----

-#### ✅ Conclusion

-> The revenue trend demonstrates a positive growth pattern with strong seasonal influence.
-The exceptional performance in the final quarter highlights the importance of strategic planning in inventory management, marketing, and resource allocation during peak demand periods.